-Volunteers play an important role in our Trust, by providing a much needed helping hand to people suffering with mental health problems, learning disabilities and/or autism.
+Volunteers play an important role in our Trust, by providing a much needed helping hand to people with mental health problems, learning disabilities and/or autism.

 We recruit people from a wide range of backgrounds, for a variety of rewarding opportunities (although recruitment is currently on hold due to the Coronavirus pandemic).

 By giving up your time to lend a helping hand and supporting the work of our clinical professionals, you in return will get the satisfaction of time and effort well spent.

 In addition, volunteering can be a great way to: